 This is problematic because traditional spherical intraocular lenses can cause higher-order visual aberrations.
 This can affect the quality of a patient’s vision, like if they are driving at night or in other low-light conditions.
 With an aspheric IOL, patients can experience sharper vision.

 This can be especially helpful for those that struggle in low-light situations or those that have larger than normal pupils.

-For patients with astigmatism, the best premium lens option is often a toric IOL.
+For patients with astigmatism, the best specialty lens option is often a toric IOL.
 The toric IOL is the only intraocular lens specifically designed to correct astigmatism.